+Getting a massage for your headache is one of the best natural headache treatments there is.
 And odds are, you could use some headache relief every now and then, since research shows nearly everyone has an occasional headache.

-Which Type Of Headache Do You Have?
+Which Type of Headache do You Have?

 Believe it or not, there are three different categories of headaches and six different individual types within those categories.
 They range from common and benign to potentially serious.

 Massage therapy has proven to be an effective measure for reducing both chronic migraines and tension headaches.
+Research shows that professional therapeutic massage can decrease pain, tension, duration, intensity, and frequency of headaches.
 Massage also eases the muscle tension in the neck, jaw, and shoulders, which can cause headaches in the first place.

+For sufferers of tension headaches, massage may not only prevent them but also reduce their frequency.
 One study found that even just 30 minutes of massage showed significant physical and psychological improvements.